Governorate of Livonia: History

-Following the capitulation of Estonia and Livonia in 1710, Tsar Peter I of Russia, on 28 July 1713, created the Riga Governorate (Рижская губерния) which also included Smolensk uezd, Dorogobuzh uezd, Roslavl uezd and Vyazma uezd of Smolensk Governorate.
-Smolensk Province was created from territory in Smolensk Governorate at that time.
+Following the capitulation of Estonia and Livonia in 1710, Peter the Great, on 28 July 1713, created the Riga Governorate (Рижская губерния) which also included Smolensk uezd, Dorogobuzh uezd, Roslavl uezd and Vyazma uezd of Smolensk Governorate.
+Smolensk Governorate was created from territory in Smolensk Governorate at that time.
 It was incorporated into Smolensk Governorate when it was reformed in 1726.

-The King of Sweden formally ceded Swedish Livonia to the Emperor of Russia in 1721 with the Treaty of Nystad.
-In 1722 Dorpat County was added to Riga Governorate.
-In 1726, Smolensk Governorate was separated from Governorate, which now had five provinces: Riga, Wenden (Cēsis), Dorpat (Tartu), Pernau (Pärnu) and Ösel (Saaremaa).
+Sweden formally ceded Swedish Livonia to Russia in 1721 with the Treaty of Nystad.
+In 1722 Dorpat County (Tartumaa) was added to Riga Governorate.
+In 1726 Smolensk Governorate was separated from the governorate, which now had five provinces: Riga, Wenden, Dorpat, Pernau and Ösel.
 In 1783 the Schlock County was added.
-On 3 July 1783 Empress Catherine the Great of Russia reorganized Governorate into Riga Viceroyalty.
-Only in 1796, after the Third Partition of Poland this territory was renamed as the Governorate of Livonia.
+On 3 July 1783 Catherine the Great reorganized the governorate into the Riga Viceroyalty.
+In 1796, under Paul I's reforms, the territory was reconstituted as the Governorate of Livonia.

-Until the late 19th century the governorate was not ruled by Russian laws but was administered autonomously by the local Baltic German nobility through a feudal Landtag (Livonian Diet).
+Until the late 19th century the governorate was not ruled by Russian laws but was administered autonomously by the local German Baltic nobility through a feudal Landtag (Livonian Diet).
 German nobles insisted on preserving their privileges and use of the German language.
-In 1816, serfdom was abolished in Livonia by the order of Emperor Alexander I of Russia, in a precursor to his plans for the rest of the Russian Empire.
+In 1819 the serfs of Livonia were liberated by Tsar Alexander I, in a precursor to his plans for the rest of Russia.

-During World War I, after the 1917 February Revolution and the abolition of monarchy in the state of Russia, the northern part of the Governorate of Livonia was combined with the Governorate of Estonia (to form a newly autonomous Governorate of Estonia).
+After the Russian February Revolution in 1917, the northern part of the Governorate of Livonia was combined with the Governorate of Estonia to form a new Autonomous Governorate of Estonia.

-In September 1917, Riga was occupied by the imperial German army.
+In September 1917, Riga was occupied by German troops during World War I.

-On 14 December 1917, the new Bolshevik government of Soviet Russia ruled that Daugavpils, Ludza and Rēzekne counties should be separated from the Vitebsk Governorate and united with Vidzeme, which by then was under control of the Bolshevik Iskolat.
+On December 14, 1917, the Bolshevik government of Soviet Russia ruled that Daugavpils, Ludza and Rēzekne counties should be separated from the Vitebsk Governorate and united with Vidzeme, which by then was under control of the Bolshevik Iskolat.

 After the Treaty of Brest-Litovsk on 12 April 1918, a Provincial Assembly (Vereinigter Landesrat), composed of 35 Baltic Germans, 13 Estonians, and 11 Latvians, passed a resolution calling upon the German Emperor to recognise the Baltic provinces as a monarchy and to make them a German protectorate.

-In agreements concluded in Berlin on 27 August 1918, Soviet Russia accepted the loss of the autonomous Governorate of Estonia and the Governorate of Livonia.
+In agreements concluded in Berlin on 27 August 1918, Soviet Russia accepted the loss of the Autonomous Governorate of Estonia and the Governorate of Livonia.

-The United Baltic Duchy was reportedly recognised as a sovereign state only by German Emperor Wilhelm II personally on 22 September 1918, but not in writing by the German government.
-On 5 November 1918, a temporary Regency Council (Regentschaftsrat) for the planned new state, led by Baron Adolf Pilar von Pilchau, was formed on a joint basis from both local Land Councils.
+The United Baltic Duchy was nominally recognised as a sovereign state by Wilhelm II on 22 September 1918.
+On 5 November 1918, a temporary Regency Council (Regentschaftsrat) for the new state, led by Baron Adolf Pilar von Pilchau, was formed on a joint basis from both local Land Councils.